toddy86/dequincey.blog/_posts/2018-10-01-editing-bash-profile.md

 ---
 layout: post
-title: Editing Bash Profile on a Mac
+title: Editing a Bash Profile on a Mac
 categories: tutorial
 ---